yjamin/hyperlane-cosmos/CONTRIBUTING.md

 - Write readable and maintainable code. `Premature Optimization Is the Root of All Evil`.
   Concentrate on clean interfaces first and only optimize for performance if it is needed.
 - The keeper directory is structured the following:
   - `msg_server_*`-files are the entry point for message handling.
 This file should be very clean to read and outsource most of the part to the logic files.
       One should immediately understand the flow by just reading the function names which are called while handling the message.
   - `query_server_*`-files are the entry point for query handling.
 This file should be very clean to read.
-Most queries can make usa of the pagination provided in `./util`
+Most queries can make use of the pagination provided in `./util`.

 ## Code Structure